petersulyok/smfc/README.md

 | `NVME`     | Linux kernel (HWMON) | -             | -          |
 | `SAS/SCSI` | `smartctl`           | -             | `smartctl` |

+> The `smfc` service was originally designed for `SATA` hard drives, but from `smfc v3.0.0`, it is also compatible with `NVME` and `SAS/SCSI` disks.
+> `smfc v5.0.0` introduced a new NVME fan controller and separated the use of SATA and SAS/SCSI HDDs/SSDs and NVME SSD disks.

 Some additional notes:

-- For `NVME` SSDs, no kernel driver needs to be loaded; the kernel can handle this disk type automatically
 - For `SATA` disks the `drivetemp` kernel module should be loaded. **This is the fastest way to read disk temperature**, and the kernel module can report the temperature while hard disks are in sleep mode!
-- For `SAS/SCSI` disks the `smartctl` command will be used to read disk temperature
+- For `SAS/SCSI` disks the `smartctl` command will be used to read disk temperature.
 - If `drivetemp` module is not loaded or an HDD is not compatible with `drivetemp` module then `smfc` will use `smartctl` automatically.
 - Different disks types can be mixed in `hd_names=` configuration parameter but the *Standby guard* feature will not be supported in this case.
+- For `NVME` SSDs, no kernel driver needs to be loaded; the kernel can handle this disk type automatically
-- NVME SSDs can be used in [NVME] fan controller and [HD] fan controller does not accept them.
+- NVME SSDs can be used in [NVME] fan controller and [HD] fan controller does not accept them anymore.

 ### 5. Super Micro compatibility